MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: MARVEL

 \subsection{Simulator Agent}

-The \textit{simulator agent} comprises the \textit{simulator assistant} and the \textit{Verilator tool}, and is responsible for identifying potential security issues in RTL through simulation.
-The agent takes as input the name of an IP block and uses Verilator as the underlying simulation backend.
-We employ the \texttt{Sonnet 3.7} model for this agent due to its robust capabilities in interpreting simulation results and logs.
-The simulator assistant can invoke the Verilator tool iteratively until no further tool calls are needed or the task is completed.
-The Verilator tool functions in two stages.
-First, it retrieves all available simulation software tests for the target IP by executing a filtered \texttt{bazel query} command.
-Next, it constructs and runs a \texttt{bazel test} command to simulate the design using Verilator.
-The output, including logs for failing tests, is returned to the assistant.
-The assistant reviews this output, particularly the logs of failed tests, and evaluates whether any failures point to security-related bugs in the RTL.
-If no tests are found or the test execution fails, the agent reports accordingly.
-Otherwise, it summarizes the security issues identified, including explanations and locations in the RTL design.
-An example flow of the Simulator Agent's operation on the HMAC module is shown in~\autoref{subsubsec:example-simulator-agent}.
+The \textit{simulator agent} identifies potential security issues in RTL through dynamic analysis by (i) selecting and executing relevant simulation tests and (ii) interpreting failing behaviors to determine whether they correspond to security-related bugs.
+This enables the agent to uncover issues that manifest only under specific execution conditions and may not be caught by static analysis.
+To support these capabilities, the simulator agent comprises the \textit{simulator assistant} and the \textit{Verilator tool}.
+Given the name of a target IP block, the assistant coordinates the simulation workflow and may call the Verilator tool iteratively until no further analysis is required.
+The assistant examines failing test outputs and determines whether the observed behaviors represent security vulnerabilities, optionally requesting additional simulation runs if the diagnostics are inconclusive.
+We instantiate this architecture using Verilator as the simulation backend.
+The Verilator tool operates in two stages: it first retrieves all available software tests associated with the target IP by issuing a filtered \texttt{bazel query}.
+Then it runs these tests under Verilator using a \texttt{bazel test} command.
+The tool returns the simulation output, including logs for any failing tests.
+If no tests are found or the simulation run fails, a message is sent to the assistant.
+Otherwise, the assistant analyzes the failing behaviors to determine whether they reflect security-relevant issues and provides a final summary of identified concerns, including explanations and references to the affected RTL.
+An example of a simulator agent run is shown in~\autoref{subsubsec:example-simulator-agent}.